 The reality, however, is that they have the power to fester and poison your relationship over the long haul.

-Typically with resentment being the end result.
+Typically with resentment is the end result.

 So, if you want to create a happier, healthier, and more intimate relationship you must,